comprobo25/comprobo25.github.io/assignments/robot_localization.md

 #### ``pf.py``

-This file has a basic skeleton of your particle filter (you don't have to build on this if you don't want to).
+This file has skeleton of your particle filter (you don't have to build on this if you don't want to).
 Check the comments in the file for more details.
-You'll probably also want to ask questions as you go through it if something doesn't make sense.
-If you want more scaffolding, you can build your code on ``pf_scaffold.py`` instead (see below).

-#### ``pf_scaffold.py``

-> Note: you will want to either use ``pf.py`` or ``pf_scaffold.py`` (not both)

 This file has pretty much all of the interactions with ROS handled.
-If you use this as your starting point for your code, you will probably want to overwrite ``pf.py`` with this file (so all of the launch files work as expected).
-You should choose this option if you want to focus on implementing the particle filter algorithm and you don't care so much about learning the ins-and-outs of how the particle filter interacts with ROS.
+You should choose this option if you want to focus on implementing the particle filter algorithm  while minimizing wrangling with ROS infrastructure (you will still have some wrangling no doubt).

+> You can also reimplement ``pf.py`` from scratch (or maybe using the starter code as a guide)

 #### ``helper_functions.py``